mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 #   g h i j k l m n o p
 ```

-This feature can be particularly useful for creating game boards, puzzles, or displaying data in a grid format.

 ### Displaying Tabular Data

-Softanza's stzTable object allows you to beautifully display tabular data on the screen:
+Softanza's stzTable object allows you to beautifully display tabular data on the screen, which can be particularly useful for game statistics or any other tabular data presentation need:

 ```ring
 # Create a table with this structure: